pachyderm/pachyderm/doc/reference/pipeline_spec.md

 https://github.com/<your_org>/<your_repo>/settings/hooks/new
 ```
 Or navigate to webhooks under settings.
 Then you'll want to copy the `Githook URL` into the 'Payload URL' field.

+### Spout

+A spout is a type of pipeline that you can use to process streaming data.
+Unlike a union or cross pipeline, a spout pipeline does not have
+a PFS input, but instead it opens a named piped into the source of the
+streaming data that you can specify through the  `env` variable.
+You can also make a combined pipeline that acts as both service and
+spout.

+For more information, see [Spouts](../fundamentals/spouts.html).

 ### Output Branch (optional)